gingerwilliams/dotnet-hello/golden/Readme.md

 -   The `dotnet add` command adds new items to a project.
 -   To add a reference to a NuGet package, use the `dotnet add package` command and specify the name of the package. (step 5)
 -   `dotnet restore` restores dependencies and creates an obj folder inside library with three files in it, plus a `project.assets.json` file
+-   Build the library with the `dotnet build` command.
+This produces a `library.dll` file under `golden/library/bin/Debug/netstandard1.4`: